Amelia (birth defect): Symptoms

 The diagnosis of amelia syndrome is established clinically and can be made on routine prenatal ultrasonography.
 WNT3 is the only gene known to be associated with tetra-amelia syndrome.
 Molecular genetic testing on a clinical basis can be used to diagnose the incidence of the syndrome.
 The mutation detection frequency is unknown as only a limited number of families have been studied.
 Affected infants are often stillborn or die shortly after birth.

 Description

 Amelia may be present as an isolated defect, but it is often associated with major malformations in other organ systems.
 These frequently include cleft lip and/or palate, body wall defects, malformed head, and defects of the neural tube, kidneys, and diaphragm.
 Facial clefts may be accompanied by other facial anomalies such as abnormally small jaw, and missing ears or nose.
 The body wall defects allow internal organs to protrude through the abdomen.
-Head malformations may be minor to severe with a near absence of the brain.
-The diaphragm may be herniated or absent and one or both kidneys may be small or absent.
+Head malformations may be minor to severe with a near disappearance of the brain.
+The diaphragm may be herniated or gone and one or both kidneys may be small or absent.